 Hit and Injured While Riding Your Bike in Kent?

-Count on Kent bicycle accident lawyer Zach Herschensohn for real results
+Count on Zach Herschensohn for real results

 Riding a bicycle is a great form of exercise that’s good for your mind and body – but if you’re hit by someone and injured in an accident, it’ll have the opposite effect on your health and wellbeing.
 You’re in pain from a serious injury and you’re forced to miss time from work while you recover.
 You’re suffering from lost wages and questioning how you’re going to make ends meet while the stacks of medical bills keep piling up.
 To top it all off, the insurance company is trying to downplay the severity of your injuries and pushing you to accept minimal compensation.

 Don’t cave in to the pressure.
-Bicycle accident lawyer Zach Herschensohn is an experienced negotiator who won’t back down to the insurance company or stop fighting unless your needs are met.
+Zach Herschensohn is an experienced negotiator who won’t back down to the insurance company or stop fighting unless your needs are met.
 Just the same, if the insurance company won’t make you a fair settlement offer, he’s more than capable of playing hardball and fighting for you in court.
 In fact, he’s a well-respected trial attorney who thrives on representing injury victims in front of a judge and jury.

 What are the bicycle laws in Washington state?

 A bicyclist has the same rights and responsibilities as someone driving a car on the road.
-There is currently no Washington state law requiring helmet use for bicyclists, though some cities and counties do require a helmet for riding, including Kent and King County.
+There is currently no Washington state law requiring helmet use for bicyclists, but some cities and counties do require a helmet for riding, including Kent and King County.
 A bicyclist may choose to ride their bike on the path, shoulder, travel lane or bike lane to ensure their own safety, but no more than two cyclists may ride side by side.
 For nighttime riding, a white front light that’s not a reflector and is visible from at least 500 feet along with a red rear reflector are mandatory.
 Cyclists may also want to use a red rear light together with the rear reflector.

 What are the most common causes of bicycle crashes?